Kintyre/ksconf/docs/source/index.rst

 To install the **Splunk app**, download the latest `KSCONF App for Splunk`_ release.
-Note that a one-time registration command is need to make ``ksconf`` executable:
+Note that a one-time registration command is needed to make ``ksconf`` executable:

 ..  code-block:: shell